ityonemo/zing/README.md

 deficiencies in the Zigler package with regard to deploying an actually useful product.
 Currently, VERY experimental.
 PRs welcomed.

+Currently only tested on linux.
+Won't work on Windows.

 ## Installation (current)

 `git clone https://github.com/ityonemo/zing`